gillespilon/broad_street_cholera_outbreak/readme.md

 ## Data

-Download the data sets.

-[snow_cholera_deaths.csv](https://drive.google.com/open?id=0BzrdQfHR2I5DSE5NWFZlQXV5VnM).
+snow_cholera_deaths.
 The x-y values are the distances in m from the lower left datum of the map.
 Each pair represents one death.
 There are 578 values, slightly less than the 616 actual deaths.

-[snow_cholera_pumps.csv](https://drive.google.com/open?id=0BzrdQfHR2I5DSDd2emxObk9HUDA).
+snow_cholera_pumps.
 The x-y values are the distances in m from the lower left datum of the map.
 Each pair represents one pump.
 There are 13 values, representing 13 pumps.

+The [datasense](https://github.com/gillespilon/datasense) package is required.

 ## Methodology

 Two plots are drawn on the same grid using a scatter plot with pandas.DataFrame.plot.scatter.

 ## References